- Lean meats, fish high in omega-3 fatty acids, fruits, and vegetables are the main parts of a heart-healthy diet.

-- Follow the American Heart Association recommendations when you eat out, and keep an eye on your portion sizes.
+- Follow the AHA’s recommendations when you eat out, and keep an eye on your portion sizes.

 Beyond these general guidelines, several areas are important to understand when it comes to nutrition and your heart.

-The AHA recommendation on alcohol is to drink in moderation, if you do drink.
+The AHA recommendation on alcohol is to drink in moderation if you do drink.
 For men, this means no more than two drinks per day.
-Moderate intake for women means no more than one drink per day.
-One drink equals one 12-ounce beer, four ounces of wine, or 1.5 ounces of 80-proof spirits.
+Moderate intake for women means having no more than one drink per day.
+One drink equals one 12-ounce beer, 4 ounces of wine, or 1.5 ounces of 80-proof spirits.

 The AHA emphasizes that the relationship between alcohol and heart disease is complex.
-There’s a proven association between heavy alcohol consumption and health risks, including alcoholism, obesity, and breast cancer.
+Researchers have found an association between heavy alcohol consumption and health risks, including alcoholism, obesity, and breast cancer.
 Some studies have suggested a reduction in cardiovascular disease with moderate alcohol consumption.

 Despite this potential benefit, the AHA doesn’t recommend drinking alcohol to reduce cardiovascular risk.
 Use more conventional measures such as controlling your weight, exercising regularly, and lowering your cholesterol and blood pressure to reduce your risk.
-It’s important to remember that alcohol consumption can lead to higher calorie intake and heart failure.
-Your doctor can help you assess your personal risks and benefits related to drinking alcohol.
+Drinking alcohol can lead to higher calorie intake.
+Excessive alcohol consumption can lead to sudden cardiac death.
+Your doctor can help you assess the risks and benefits related to drinking alcohol.

-For women, that amounts to a maximum of six teaspoons of sugar and for men, about nine teaspoons.
+This amounts to a maximum of 6 teaspoons, or 24 grams, of added sugar for women and about 9 teaspoons, or 36 grams, of added sugar for men.
 Major sources of added sugars include:

 - soft drinks